Non-Contact Position Sensors

-Non-contact position can be measured using several different magnetic sensor types.
-Whether your application requires a digital on/off confirmation of position or continuous monitoring of relative positions with analog or digital outputs, Sensor Solutions offers a variety of magnetic sensing solutions.
+Non-contact positions can be measured using several different magnetic sensor types such as non-contact position sensors.
+Whether your application requires a digital on/off confirmation of position or continuous monitoring of relative positions with analog or digital outputs such as magnetic detection of linear & angular position, Sensor Solutions offers a variety of magnetic sensing solutions.
 We provide digital position sensors, analog position sensors and angular position sensors.
 To learn more about these solutions, contact one of our engineers today!

 There were no results for "".